-Top alcohol recovery blogs
+Our top 15 alcohol recovery blogs

 Another one of our favourite blogs about giving up alcohol is Soberistas, which takes a look at gaining control over your life after addiction.
 Soberistas provides a fresh perspective as they are adamant that you can stop drinking and happily never drink again, as long as you have the right mindset.

-4. Bye Bye Beer
+3. Bye Bye Beer

 After stopping drinking in September 2011, the author of this alcohol recovery blog took to the internet to find some extra support.
 After finding a community of like-minded people, becoming sober became easier.
 This blog illustrates just how helpful the extra support provided through alcoholism blogs can be to anyone in active recovery.

-Kate was never an ‘alcoholic’ by definition, but realised she drank far too much.
+Kate was never an ‘alcoholic’ by definition but realised she drank far too much.
 After deciding there wasn’t much support available, Kate set up a stop drinking blog and website in order to help others going through the same struggles she faced.

 The author of this blog drank quietly in private and managed to quit just as privately.
 However, she didn’t stay quiet about it and her story is all here.
 The purpose of this alcohol recovery blog is to encourage others on their journey towards active recovery.